Find better matches with our advanced

 Games: Totally D&D. Or to be precise Pathfinder, but I'm open minded to trying new games.
 Occasionally Munchkin, Channel A or Cards Against Humanity.

 I don't play computer games that much, except when I get a temporary addiction and spend a few weeks knackered because it's stolen my life.
-Past addictions have included Civilization V and Deus Ex.
-My current obsession is Kerbal Space Program.
+Past addictions have included Civilization, Deus Ex and Kerbal Space Program.

 I continually conjure up hobbies, projects and random things to apply myself to, and these things occupy most of my mind.
 To an observer these may look oddly like work.
 The ability to get excited and lost in a thing indicates to me an interesting person.